dryajov/ethereum-sync/fast-deterministic-sync.md

 ## How it works

-The simplified flow is something like this:
+The generalized flow is something like this:

 (This assumes full sub-tries)